samarthshete/job-app-mern/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries, please reach out to samarthshete14@gmail.com.
+For any questions or inquiries, please reach out to:

-Feel free to customize this README to match the specific details and requirements of your Job Application Tracker project.
+Email: samarthshete14@gmail.com
+LinkedIn: <a href="https://www.linkedin.com/in/samarthshete14/">Samarth Shete</a>
+Feel free to contact us through email or connect with us on LinkedIn.
+We are happy to answer any questions or discuss potential collaborations.

 Good luck with your project and your job search!

 <p align="right">(<a href="#top">back to top</a>)</p>